 Where are they going?

 During your stay in North Korea, you’ll notice their cities have very big roads, with very wide apartment blocks with very few traffic.
 This makes the people who are walking on the streets or going to their daily tasks stand out quite distinctively.
 Whether they’re waiting for a bus, walking to pick their granddaughter up from kindergarten, on their way to work, trimming the grass in front of their shop with scissors or cycling to college.

 In the countryside, you’ll see fewer office workers and more farmers cycling from their homes to the paddock for work.
-You’ll see soldiers hiking along highways saluting at busses driving past hoping for a pick up to go home, or to duty.
+You’ll see soldiers hiking along highways saluting at busses driving past hoping to hitch a ride.

 It’s not impossible to interact with locals but it is difficult.
 A lot of them feel it’s rude if we or they try to ask each other or intervene with what they’re doing.
-At first their shy, but once you burst that bubble they open up and it is possible to question them.
+At first their shy, but once you break the nice they open up and it is possible to question them.